gap junction protein beta 2

 The GJB2 gene provides instructions for making a protein called gap junction beta 2, more commonly known as connexin 26.
 Connexin 26 is a member of the connexin protein family.
-Connexin proteins form channels called gap junctions that permit the transport of nutrients, charged atoms (ions), and signaling molecules between neighboring cells that are in contact with each other.
+Connexin proteins form channels called gap junctions that permit the transport of nutrients, charged atoms (ions), and signaling molecules between adjoining cells.
 The size of the gap junction and the types of particles that move through it are determined by the particular connexin proteins that make up the channel.
 Gap junctions made with connexin 26 transport potassium ions and certain small molecules.

-Connexin 26 is found in cells throughout the body, including the inner ear and the skin.
+Connexin 26 is found in cells throughout the body, including the inner ear.
 Because of its presence in the inner ear, especially the snail-shaped structure called the cochlea, researchers are interested in this protein's role in hearing.
 Hearing requires the conversion of sound waves to electrical nerve impulses.
-This conversion involves many processes, including maintaining the proper level of potassium ions in the inner ear.
+This conversion involves many processes, including maintenance of the proper level of potassium ions in the inner ear.
 Some studies indicate that channels made with connexin 26 help to maintain the correct level of potassium ions.
 Other research suggests that connexin 26 is required for the maturation of certain cells in the cochlea.
-Connexin 26 also plays a role in the growth, maturation, and stability of the outermost layer of skin (the epidermis).

 At least two GJB2 gene mutations have been identified in people with Bart-Pumphrey syndrome.
 This condition is characterized by a white discoloration of the nails (leukonychia), thickened skin on the palms of the hands and soles of the feet (palmoplantar keratoderma), wart-like growths (knuckle pads) on the knuckles of the fingers and toes, and hearing loss.
 The GJB2 gene mutations that cause Bart-Pumphrey syndrome replace the protein building block (amino acid) glycine with the amino acid serine at protein position 59 (Gly59Ser or G59S) or replace the amino acid asparagine with the amino acid lysine at protein position 54 (Asn54Lys or N54K).
 The altered protein probably disrupts the function of normal connexin 26 in cells.
 This disruption could affect skin growth and also impair hearing by disturbing the conversion of sound waves to nerve impulses.